 Unfortunately, it’s not always possible to own your car outright.
 In many cases, you may owe money on your vehicle.
 And if you have negative equity in your car and need to sell it, the process can be a bit complicated.

 In fact, selling a car is never an easy thing to do.
 If you’ve got a used car in decent shape, it can still be quite a hassle.
-If you’re looking to sell a junk car, finding the right buyer can be a challenge.
+If you’re looking to sell a junk car, finding the right buyer can be a challenge, even though throughout Arkansas you can sell your car anywhere.
 But, trying to sell a car that you owe money on is probably the hardest of all.

 How do you go about it?
 What are the legal ramifications?
 What options are even available to you in the first place?
 Keep reading to find out.